workflowy

 Originally, I thought it was expensive, but compared to competitors, especially Evernote’s pricing…

-Workflowy offers a decent level of functionality, even with the free version.
-One peculiar aspect here is that they limit the number of notes you can set up monthly.
+Workflowy offers a decent level of functionality even with the free version.
+One peculiar aspect here is that they limit the number of notes you can set up on a monthly basis.
 However, from my brief usage, I didn’t notice the monthly limit number being depleted rapidly.
 If used casually for light task management, it seems there shouldn’t be much of a problem for typical usage.
 Even with the free version, device syncing is available.
 I would say it’s a pretty cost-effective app.

-Workflowy is a highly polished app, but aesthetically, it’s a matter of preference.
+Workflowy is a highly polished app, but aesthetically, it’s somewhat a matter of personal preference.

 Workflowy Conclusion